 Moving Average Envelopes

-When you are using a single moving average, you can use an envelope or channel to help see where the price is overextended.
-An envelope is simply the drawing of a line each side of the moving average, at a distance that may be a fixed percentage away.
-Typically a short term trader may choose an SMA(20) with a 10% envelope.
-Here’s the chart –
+When you are using a single moving average, it can be useful to draw a percentage “envelope” or channel each side of the moving average.
+This gives you a pictorial representation of where the price may be overextended.
+A moving average envelope is simply the drawing of a line each side of the moving average, at a distance that is a fixed percentage away.
+Typically a short term trader may choose an SMA(20) with a 10% envelope, although some traders use as little as a 3% envelope.

-This chart suggests the market is overextended on the left, and it does return to the envelope in time.
-But there is a more effective way of drawing limits on the expected price moves than just a fixed percentage, and that is by using a technique discovered by John Bollinger.
+When you look at this, you can see where the price is touching or passing through the envelope.
+These mark points of market extremes.
+This particular chart suggests the market is overextended on the left, and the price does indeed come back to the envelope over time.
+But there is a more effective and informative way of drawing limits on the expected price moves than just using a fixed percentage, and that is by using a technique developed by John Bollinger, which is the next topic.